littlehorse-enterprises/littlehorse/README.md

 Also note that mTLS will NOT be enabled; therefore, you should not have any client keys or certs configured in your `~/.config/littlehorse.config` if you wish to interact with the LH Server running in your terminal as per this README.

-At this point, you're ready to consult the `README` in the `io-littlehorse-jlib` repository for a tutorial on how to run your first workflow.
+At this point, you're ready to consult the `README` in the `lh-jlib` repository for a tutorial on how to run your first workflow.

 ## Building the Image

 The LittleHorse docker image (for now) requires the `lhctl` command line client, which is used for Kubernetes Health Checks.
 (That's a longer story).

-Before you can build the image, you should compile the `lhctl` binary in the `io-littlehorse-golib` repository, and then `cp $(which lhctl) ./build/`.
+Before you can build the image, you should compile the `lhctl` binary in the `lh-golib` repository, and then `cp $(which lhctl) ./build/`.

 Now you can build the `littlehorse` docker image by running: